badabingbreda/advanced-custom-fields-viewer/readme.txt

 == Changelog ==

+= 1.2.6 =
+* Set default postid to output on pageload to 0 when not on singular or posts page.
+Use Misc PostID to get results.

 = 1.2.5 =
 * Added localization of javascript so we can also ajax load fielddata from frontend.